 Imagine struggling to follow conversations at work, or always having to turn your ear to understand a friend, or worrying that you won’t notice sudden warning noises when crossing the street.
-Now, try to picture focusing on a conversation with one ear while tinnitus is incessantly ringing in your other ear.
 Even with “one good ear”, everyday life with single-sided deafness can be exhausting.

-Today, we’re going to look at how cochlear implants can restore binaural hearing, making them an ideal treatment option for single-sided deafness.
-This introduction to binaural hearing is part one in our series on single-sided deafness & cochlear implants.
-Later in this series, we’ll go through how a cochlear implant can significantly improve speech understanding, make listening easier, and effectively restore sound localization, and even suppress tinnitus.1
+Today, we’re going to look at how cochlear implants can restore binaural hearing—hearing with both ears—making them an ideal treatment option for single-sided deafness.
+This introduction to binaural hearing is the beginning of our series on single-sided deafness & cochlear implants.
+Later in this series, we’ll go into the details of how a cochlear implant can significantly improve speech understanding, make listening easier, and effectively restore sound localization.1

 Monaural Treatment Options for Unilateral Hearing Loss